 Craving soup?
-This Cream of Spinach Soup is full of vitamin and minerals as well as a good source of fiber to help keep bowels regular.
+This Cream of Spinach Soup from my cancer cookbook is full of vitamin and minerals as well as a good source of fiber to help keep bowels regular.
 Serve it as a light meal or pair with a salad or sandwich a heartier lunch or dinner.
 It’s a one pot dish for easy clean up and freezer friendly as you can make ahead and pull it out of the freezer for an easy meal, quick!

 Frozen broccoli can also be used for a broccoli soup version.
 For soup craving, here’s an easy idea.
 Soups are enjoyed any time of day and freeze well.